michellepark98/lyftApprenticeChallenge/README.md

 You can change the value of the string_to_cut key to any string value.

 I used the Flask Framework and created a Lyft resource that inherits from the Resource class.
 I overrode the post method and returned the appropriate Json.
-I used the interface reqparse to parse the args given and sliced up the resulting string so it only returned every third letter.
+I used the interface reqparse to parse the args given and sliced up the resulting string so it only returned a string containing every third letter from the original string.